NFDI4BIOIMAGE/training/_sources/content_types/slides.md

 The course gives a basic introduction into microscopy, optics, and image analysis.
 This is followed by interactive tutorials that explain the basics of creating fully automated image analysis workflows in JIPipe using a simple blobs analysis and intermediate-level quantification of LSFM kidney images.
 JIPipe-specific features including annotation-guided batch processing, organization with graph compartments, expressions and path processing, and project-wide metadata and parameters are also established.
 Finally, an advanced real-world pipeline is showcased with detailed guidance through the individual components that include integrations of Cellpose and TrackMate.

-Tags: Nfdi4Bioimage, Jipipe, Bioimage Analysis
+Tags: Nfdi4Bioimage, Jipipe, Bioimage Analysis, Include In Dalia

 Content type: Workshop, Video, Tutorial, Slides